-If a defective probe is detected, the Defective Probe Pilot Light turns on.
+Room Probes: If a defective probe is detected, the Defective Probe Pilot Light flashes.
 The room temperature shown on the display is then the average temperature measured by the probes in working condition.
 The controller will operate according to this temperature.